awsdocs/amazon-ec2-user-guide-windows/doc_source/activate_grid.md

 # Activate NVIDIA GRID Capabilities \(G3 Instances Only\)<a name="activate_grid"></a>

 To activate the GRID capabilities on G3 instances, such as NVIDIA GRID Virtual Workstation or NVIDIA GRID Virtual Applications, you must define the product type for the driver in the registry and disable the licensing page in the control panel to prevent users from accidentally changing the product type\.
+For more information, see the [GRID Licensing User Guide](http://docs.nvidia.com/grid/4.6/grid-licensing-user-guide/index.html)\.

 **To activate GRID features on G3 Windows instances**